simoncblyth/j/issues/revive_junosw_opticksMode_1_and_3_plus_simtrace_cxs.rst

-WIP : Convert FewPMT geometry from PMTSim into CSGFoundry
+DONE : Convert FewPMT geometry from PMTSim into CSGFoundry
 -------------------------------------------------------------

 For shakedown of Custom4 equivalent GPU side prefer using simpler FewPMT geometry.